-In this section, we present approaches for solving the associated code update problem.
-We will use these approaches to experimentally answer questions related to significance of associated edits in predicting code changes, and comparison with prior work.

-Our approach is based on exploiting pre-trained language models, which we discuss in Section~\ref{sec:ptlm}.
+We propose \grace, a technique to use pre-trained language models for solving the associated code update problem.
 There are two possible ways of using these models to perform the associated code update task.
-One approach is based on using these models as a black-box, but using carefully designed prompts, which we discuss in Section~\ref{sec:prompting}.
-The prompting strategy works for big LLMs, such as \gptth and \codex.
-The second approach is based on fine-tuning a pretrained language model, \codet in our case, for our specific associated code update task.
-This is described in Section~\ref{sec:finetuning}.
+One approach is based on using the models as a black-box, but with carefully designed prompts (Section~\ref{sec:prompting}).
+This prompting strategy works for big LLMs, such as \gptth and \codex.
+The second approach is based on fine-tuning a pretrained language model, \codet in our case, for our specific associated code update task (Section~\ref{sec:finetuning}).